allenc125789/Homelab/README.md

 Because most of my machines run linux, using it's built in scheduiling systems made the process of automation very easy.
 I use the shell job schedueling tool `cron`, for it's easy one line commands.

-A `cron` example on my Bitwarden virtual machine:
+A `cron` example on my Bitwarden virtual machine (runs Debian for the OS):

 ```
 SHELL=/bin/bash